Quantrill's Raiders: Confederate reaction

 The Confederate leadership was appalled by the raid and withdrew even tacit support from the "bushwhackers."
-After the raid, Quantrill led his men behind Confederate lines down to Sherman, Texas, where they wintered in 1863-1864.
+After the raid, Quantrill led his men behind Confederate lines down to Sherman, Texas, where they wintered in 1863–1864.
 Along the way, they attacked Fort Baxter (Kansas), and ambushed and killed near 100 Union troops in the Battle of Baxter Springs.
 In Texas, they continued to embarrass the Confederate command by their often-lawless actions.

 In Texas in 1864, two of Quantrill's Raiders, the Calhoun Brothers, were killed in a gunfight with Collin County Sheriff Captain James L. Read.
-Read was able to escape Quantrill's rage after he went into hiding but was lynched by Quantrill's supporters in Tyler, Texas on May 18,1864.
+Read was able to escape Quantrill's rage after he went into hiding but was lynched by Quantrill's supporters in Tyler, Texas on May 18, 1864.

 Some Confederate officers appreciated the effectiveness of these irregulars against Union forces, which rarely gained the upper hand over them, especially Quantrill.
 Among them was General Joseph O. Shelby, who rode south into Mexico with his troops, rather than surrender at the end of the war.
 His command was remembered as "The Undefeated."

 John Noland

 Among Quantrill's men was an enslaved man, John Noland.
 John was owned by Francis Asbury Noland.
 There is no evidence that John was given his freedom before or during war.

-John was reputed to be Quantrill's best scout and helped to scout Lawrence before the 1863 raid.
-He joined Quantrill's raiders because of the abuse that his family suffered at the hands of Kansas jayhawkers.
-Postwar pictures show him sitting with comrades at reunions of the Raiders.

 In the 1999 film Ride with the Devil, which depicts a group of fictionalized Missouri bushwhackers, the character Daniel Holt was inspired by Noland.